 Rubbish will need to be placed in plastic garbage bags and then into the cart for pickup.
 Do not overload the cart.
 If the lid cannot close, it is too full.

 All materials to be recycled must be placed inside the cart, even materials that previously had to be placed outside the bins, such as cardboard.
 All materials to be recycled must fit inside the cart, or they will not be picked up for recycling.

-There was a separate mailing for the recycling program in late June.
 You can also get additional details on the City’s website, the Recycling Simplified website, or call the Department of Public Service at 734-728-1770.